ACM News for CCF Newsletter: June 2021

 ACM ByteCast Interviews

-ACM ByteCast podcast series, host Rashmi Mohan interviews researchers, practitioners, and innovators who are at the intersection of computing research and practice.
+In ACM’s new ACM ByteCast podcast series, host Rashmi Mohan interviews researchers, practitioners, and innovators who are at the intersection of computing research and practice.
 Recently interviewed were Ramesh Raskar, Associate Professor at MIT Media Lab; Luis von Ahn, co-founder and CEO of Duolingo and an ACM Grace Murray Hopper Award recipient; and Suchi Saria, John C. Malone Associate Professor of Machine Learning and Healthcare at Johns Hopkins University.
 Thelatest episode features 2013 ACM A.M.
 Turing Award laureate Leslie Lamport of Microsoft Research.

 You can listen to recent ByteCasts here.